 Interdisciplinary in nature, the Museum Studies Minor provides students with the academic foundation and practical experience necessary for entrance into museum careers or related graduate studies.
 The curriculum explores the manner in which museums are organized and operate and how they care for and interpret their collections, serve their audiences, respond to new technologies, and grapple with complex legal and ethical issues unique to their disciplines.
 Combining theory with practice, the curriculum incorporates classroom study and directed research with practical experiences in the form of field trips, group projects, and internships.

 The minor incorporates the disciplines of American studies, anthropology, art and art history, classics, historic preservation, and history, from which students may select their own concentration preference.
 The minor is open to students from any discipline in the arts and sciences, education, or business colleges at UMW.
 The University’s three museums support this minor with internship opportunities.
 The museum field is a rapidly expanding and vital part of society.
 The American Association of Museums estimates there are 17,500 museums currently operating in the United States, generating a demand for highly trained museum professionals.

-Students interested in enrolling in the minor must contact the chair of the Department of History and American Studies for additional details.
+Students interested in enrolling in the minor must contact the chair of the Department of Classics, Philosophy, and Religion for additional details.

 Requirements for Museum Studies Minor